kuldeep23907/Top-Level/WCC/EO  Scripts/legendOverlay.md

 <img src="https://github.com/kvutien/Top-Level/blob/master/common/images/20200722%20Colour%20scale%20legend.jpg" width="120">

 ## Step 1: define the widget panel `legend`
-The padding is the space _inside_ the panel, between the border and the content.
+The padding is the space _inside_ the panel, between the border and the panel's content.
 The margin is the space _outside_ it, between the panel and its surrounding.
-Top and bottom paddings are 8 pixels.
-Right and left paddings are 15 pixels.
+Here, top and bottom paddings are 8 pixels; right and left paddings are 15 pixels.
 ```javascript
   // set position of panel
   var legend = ui.Panel({